 - 10.23 square metres if occupied by two people

 HMO occupied by one to five people:

-The kitchen must have a minimum size of 7 square metres and there must be an additional living room or dining room with a minimum size of 11 square metres or there must be a kitchen diner must have a minimum size of 16.5 square metres.
+The kitchen must have a minimum size of 7 square metres and there must be an additional living room or dining room with a minimum size of 11 square metres, or there must be a kitchen diner with a minimum size of 16.5 square metres.